By: Nathan Abbott, Site Development Project Manager

 The City will also require monitoring and reporting on the progress of the TDM strategies and SOV rate to ensure the reduction goals are being met.
 Like other policies within the City, site plan review can be denied, certificate of occupancy can be withheld, and citations can be issued for failure to comply with this policy.
 It may seem like more hoops to jump through, but we are here to provide assistance with navigating the policy and ensuring that these TDM elements provide real value to your projects.

-The policy is making its way through the process and should be finalized this year.
+The policy will be finalized June 1, 2021.
 The current policy document is available here: Transportation Options: Requirement for New Development.
 The City has also provided a Transportation Demand Management page for updated resources including a link to a webinar of the new requirements found on the Department of Transportation Infrastructure (DOTI)’s YouTube channel.

 Our teams are staying updated on the policy’s progress as information becomes available, so check back here or give us a call.